kslides/kslides/README.md

 * A `kslidesConfig{}` block specifies the kslides configuration for all presentations and has these [options](https://github.com/kslides/kslides/blob/master/kslides-core/src/main/kotlin/com/kslides/config/KSlidesConfig.kt).

 * A `presentationConfig{}` block specifies the default presentation configuration values for all presentations and has these [options](https://github.com/kslides/kslides/blob/master/kslides-core/src/main/kotlin/com/kslides/config/PresentationConfig.kt).

 * An `output{}` block specifies how and where presentation slides are published and has these [options](https://github.com/kslides/kslides/blob/master/kslides-core/src/main/kotlin/com/kslides/config/OutputConfig.kt).

-* A `css{}` block applies to all presentations and includes Kotlin [CSS DSL](https://ktor.io/docs/css-dsl.html) calls.
+* A `css{}` block applies to all presentations and uses Kotlin [CSS DSL](https://ktor.io/docs/css-dsl.html) calls.
-CSS can also be specified using raw CSS strings.
+Presentation CSS can also be specified using raw CSS strings.
 A combination of the two approaches is also allowed.

-* A `presentation{}` block includes one or more slide blocks.
+* A `presentation{}` block includes one or more slide descriptions.
 There are 3 types of slides: markdownSlide, htmlSlide and dslSlide.